-- Find out why we gained inspiration from the miracle of nature and how we integrated it into our banking app design.
+- Find out why we gained inspiration from the nature and how we integrated it into banking app design.

-To reach our main goal of transforming the complicated online financial world into something far better for users we challenged ourselves to build the simplest, most delightful and enjoyable digital banking design ever experienced.
-We strove to prove that it's achievable without losing any of the wide variety of banking functions.
+To reach our main goal of transforming the complicated digital banking solutions into something far better for users we challenged ourselves to build the simplest, most delightful and enjoyable mobile banking app design ever experienced.
+Our mobile banking UX case study strove to prove that beautiful app design is achievable without losing any of the wide variety of banking functions.

 It took several months to create Light Bank.
-The design of the app is based on UXDA's experience and knowledge, gained by regularly finding solutions to a wide variety of different financial design problems, and our devotion to revolutionizing the world of finance by having a direct focus on banking app users and their needs.
+This mobile banking app design is based on UXDA's experience and knowledge, gained by regularly finding solutions to a wide variety of different financial design problems, and our devotion to revolutionizing the world of finance by having a direct focus on mobile banking app users and their needs.

-We invite you to explore our journey to a new strategy of designing financial products that is unlike anything you have ever seen before.
+In this mobile banking case study we invite you to explore our journey to a new strategy of designing financial products that is unlike anything you have ever seen before.
 This mobile banking UX design concept, created by UXDA, does not try to be the ’perfect’ banking solution.
-Instead, its goal is to present a completely different approach to financial services design.
+Instead, its goal is to present an innovative user-centered approach to financial services design.
 It's about creating a click-less banking interface by using gesture interactions.

 What if you wanted your customers to be more than just users?

-The UX experts of the UXDA were aiming to change some of universally used approaches of FinTech UI design, while retaining already known easy-to-use principles common to mobile designs.
-The goal was to design and build the simplest banking app on the planet, keeping the wide-ranging functionality.
+The UX experts of the UXDA were aiming to change some of universally used approaches of mobile banking app design, while retaining already known easy-to-use principles common to mobile designs.
+The goal was to design and build the visually stunning and simplest banking app on the planet, keeping the wide-ranging functionality.
 As an outcome - the concept of Light Bank - a fusion of beauty and simplicity, was created.

-The main characters were generally described as :
+The main characters to whom we are creating mobile banking app were generally described as :

 - Discoverers - energetic people who keep up with the current trends and consider traditional banking apps to be complicated and tedious.